youve/utilities/README.md

 These are some utilities I have written.

+## trackPackage

+`trackPackage.py` prints the latest update about a package you're expecting in the mail.
+It is intended for occasional personal use on your computer.

 ## xorTable

 `xorTable.py` generates the pretty image I use for my avatar on github.
 Each pixel is the XOR of its x and y coordinates.
 It can also print out a table of `x XOR y` or it can apply a XOR cellular automata rule to a random sequence of points to generate an image.